alza-bitz/global-data-engineer-test/.github/instructions/solution_design.instructions.md

 The cleansed model will consist of one table, to hold the result of cleaning and normalising "new" and valid event data.

 #### DBT Configuration
-- Materialized: incremental (to process only "new" and valid data since last run, determined by load_at column and validation_errors column)
+- Materialized: table (to process only valid data, determined by validation_errors column; not incremental since we are doing de-duplication)
 - Incremental strategy: db default

 #### DBT Schema